Article I—Name and Purpose of Organization

 The officers of TCWSE shall be determined by the Executive Board and shall be defined as President, President-Elect, Vice-President, Secretary, Historian, Past President, and Executive Secretary/Treasurer.
 With the exception of the Executive Secretary/Treasurer, officers of TCWSE shall have had at least two years of full-time administrative responsibilities in an educational setting.
 Officers shall attend at least two Executive Board meetings per year in person or electronically and maintain current state-level membership in TCWSE.
 Legal Counsel will serve as an ex-officio member of the Executive Board..

 Section D. Duties of Office

 President.
-The President shall preside at all meetings including each meeting of the Executive Board, appoint committees and committee chairs as necessary, grant approval for the expenditure of funds, assist in the planning of the summer conference, call special meetings of the Executive Board as necessary, and notify the members at least one week preceding any meeting.
+The President shall preside at all meetings including each meeting of the Executive Board, appoint committees and committee chairs as necessary, grant approval for the expenditure of funds, assist in the planning of the annual conference, call special meetings of the Executive Board as necessary, and notify the members at least one week preceding any meeting.

 President-Elect.
 The President-Elect shall preside in the absence or at the request of the President at any meeting of the membership or Executive Board.
-The President-Elect shall also serve as the Summer Conference Coordinator.
+The President-Elect shall also serve as the Annual Conference Coordinator.

 Vice-President.
 The Vice-President shall oversee activities of the council related to membership recruitment and service.
 The Vice-President shall also serve as liaison to all regional councils.